heritage-happenings/heritage-happenings.github.io/21-questions-for-elders.md

 # 21 questions for elders

 _This is the umpteenth draft of a work-in-progress.
-And It's only he first half.
-The second half will be my answers to these questions from my perspective of a resident at the Heritage on the Marina and from my perspective as a resident of The Gateway apartments._
+And it's only he first half.
+The second half will be my answers to these questions from my perspective as a resident at the Heritage on the Marina and from my perspective as a (former) resident of The Gateway apartments._

 One day you look in the mirror and say to yourself "Wow!
 I look just like the old people!".